aniketujgare/travel_app_frontend/README.md

 - **Details View:** Provides information about the selected destination, including a description, images, key locations, and a bookmark button.
 Users can add the destination to their wishlist or remove it from there by tapping the bookmark button.

+# How to Run:
+Requires Flutter SDK 3.0+.
+Clone the repository and run the app.

 ## Submission BY